zeshhaan/virtual-cards-react/README.md

 - [ ] Search card by `name`
 - [ ] Filter card by `card_type`

+### Added Features so far

+- [x] Different styles for Burner and Subscription cards
+- [x] Form Modal with Validation to create new virtual card
+- [x] Data saved to local json file
+- [ ] Add basic auth
+- [ ] Navigate through tabs
+- [ ] Filter cards by name

 To run this app on your local machine, follow these steps after clong the repo

 ```bash